Study in Canada vs Australia - Which is better?

 All provinces and territories will provide free emergency health services to those without a health card, but these services are restricted.
 If you are not eligible for provincial health coverage and your university doesn't have a health insurance plan, you should apply for at least a basic health insurance plan that takes care of medication, hospital stays, and some of your dental needs.

-The Australian Department of Home Affairs requires international students to maintain specific health cover for the duration of time they are in Australia, so they have a special health insurance coverage for international students known as Overseas Student Health Cover (OSCH).
+The Australian Department of Home Affairs requires international students to maintain specific health coverage for the duration they are in Australia, so they have a special health insurance coverage for international students known as Overseas Student Health Cover (OSCH).
 International students and their dependents must obtain OSHC when starting their studies Down Under.
-It includes cover for visits to the doctor, some hospital treatment, ambulance cover and limited pharmaceuticals (medicines).
-OSHC insurers offer a range of products, from a basic cover to more comprehensive benefits.
+It includes cover for visits to the doctor, some hospital treatment, ambulance cover, and limited pharmaceuticals (medicines).
+OSHC insurers offer a range of products, from basic cover to more comprehensive benefits.

 Study Permit and Study Visas

-To study in Canada, you'll have to apply for a Canadian student permit.
+To become an international student in Canada, you'll have to apply for a Canadian student permit.
 Before you apply for this, you will require:

-In Canada, a Designated Learning Institution (DLI) is a school, college or university which is granted permission by the provincial or territorial government to accept international students.
-So if you're heading to a college or university up North, make sure it meets these criteria.
+In Canada, a DLI is a school, college or university which is granted permission by the provincial or territorial government to accept international students.
+So if you're heading to a college or university up North, ensure it meets these criteria.
 If you're going to study in Quebec, note that current provincial rules state that foreign students have to attend a designated learning institution chosen by the Government of Quebec.

-As a foreign student in possession of a study permit, you'll have to:
+As a foreign student in possession of a Canadian study permit, you'll have to:

 • Be enrolled at a Designated Learning Institution